OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 ![The ten pillars of pragmatic deployments](blogimage-the-ten-pillars-of-pragmatic-deployments-2021.png)

 As you might imagine, at Octopus, we spend a great deal of time thinking about deployments.
-Octopus was born to manage real world deployment processes and continues to be shaped through conversations with customers, support requests, our own internal deployment requirements, and many other discussions about what we think good deployments look like.
+Octopus was born to manage real-world deployment processes.
+We constantly shape the features through conversations with customers, support requests, and our own internal deployment requirements and discussions about what we think good deployments look like.

-This knowledge has been distilled into the 10 pillars of pragmatic deployments.
+We have forged all this deployment knowledge into the 10 pillars of *pragmatic* deployments.

 We use the phrase "pragmatic" quite deliberately.
-This list is not a score card, a pyramid, a checklist, or a fixed list of requirements.
-In many cases Octopus, both as a product and as a company, has not achieved these pillars.
-One of the primary goals of developing these pillars is to find the gaps in our own processes in order to shape the features and philosophy of our product, and to continue the ongoing discussion about what it means to deploy software.
+This list is not a scorecard, a pyramid, a checklist, or a fixed list of requirements.
+One of the goals of developing the 10 pillars is to find gaps in our processes, shape our product's features and philosophy, and continue the ongoing discussion about what it means to deploy software.

-With that in mind, pillar number zero, and the prerequisite for all other pillars in this list, is *do what works for you*.
+With that in mind, pillar zero, the prerequisite for all other pillars, is *do what works for you*.

-We hope you enjoy this discussion, and look forward to shaping the future of pragmatic deployments with your feedback.
+We hope you enjoy this discussion and look forward to shaping the future of pragmatic deployments with your feedback.

 ## The ten pillars